robertwatts/blog-content/articles/2021-02-03 Engineering career ladder.md

 ---
 date: 2021-02-03T20:45:15.133Z
 title: Engineering career ladder
+summary: A structured career ladder for small engineering teams
 ---

 <mark>This note was orginally written for the [Wonderbly](https://www.wonderbly.com) dev team in 2017.
 At the time, the team had about 20 devs, split into three squads, each with a tech lead who was also the line manager.
 I have since shared it with a few other folks within other companies, who have found it useful.
 Adding here for posterity.</mark>